open/close all folders

 Films — Live-Action

-- In the new Alice in Wonderland, Alice is shrunk until only her dress remains.
+- In Tim Burton's Alice in Wonderland, Alice is shrunk until only her dress remains.
 She, in fact, changes size several times in the film, justifying new outfits with each new size.
 This is a contrast from the original text, in which her clothes changed size with her.
 Presumably this was done for the sake of fanservice.

 - Harry Potter:

 - In the first movie, Quirrell collapses to dust, leaving his clothes to fall empty to the floor.

 - In the third film, Pettigrew leaves behind his clothes after turning into a rat.
 Which is weird, seeing how Animagi always have clothes on when they turn human and McGonagall's cat form is noted to have markings around its eyes which resemble her glasses.
 In the book, this occurs at a different point, also with Pettigrew.
 After he framed Sirius for his death and turned into a rat, it's mentioned he left behind a pile of clothes and one finger.
 So... was he naked in the Shrieking Shack?

-- In the movie adaptation of The Witches, when someone is turned into a mouse, they leave their clothes behind.
+- In The Film of the Book of The Witches, when someone is turned into a mouse, they leave their clothes behind.
 When this happens to Luke, the witches stomp on his clothes in an effort to kill him before he can escape.

-- The Tom Cruise remake of The War of the Worlds, the alien heat ray reduces people to ash, leaving their clothing behind.
+- In the Tom Cruise remake of The War of the Worlds, the alien heat ray reduces people to ash, leaving their clothing behind.
 But not underwear for some reason.
 Non Magic Pants?

 - Which, of course, was parodied by Scary Movie: a bunch of rappers instead left their Bling behind.
 Somehow the people manage to get one and when they Reverse the Polarity it becomes The Nudifier.

-- In the movie Unearthly Stranger, A man's wife turns out to be a member of an invading alien race. when she tries to stop them, her people, they kill her by fading her out of existance while being held by him leaving only her clothes draped over his arms.
+- In the movie Unearthly Stranger, a woman turns out to be a member of an invading alien race. when she tries to stop them, her people, they kill her by fading her out of existence while being held by her husband, leaving only her clothes draped over his arms.